 According to the World’s longest study report by Robert Waldinger, only good, healthy relationships keep us happier and healthier.
 Else you will be prone to loneliness, anxiety, depression, poor sleep, insecurity, fatigue, and unsuccessful life.

 Truly successful people are smart enough to balance work and life.
-Because they are well aware of work burnout.
+As they are well aware of work burnout.
 So, they wrap up their work right before bed and spend quality time with their partners and read stories for kids or play with pets.

-3. Disconnect from technology
+3. Disconnect From Technology

 Yes, it seems crazy when you are addicted to checking out Instagram Stories snuggling inside the blanket.
-Although it’s painful, Sheryl Sandberg, Facebook’s Cheif Operating Officer, never forgets to turn off her phone right before bed.
+Although it’s painful, Sheryl Sandberg, Facebook’s Chief Operating Officer, never forgets to turn off her phone right before bed.
 So that she is not woken up or disturbed.

 Watch out this video to know how using smartphones before bed affects sleep: